dominioncfg/just-functional-read-the-docs/pages/library-components.md

 ### Tokenizers

 The tokenizer is the object responsible of converting individuals characters in the expression to usable objects that one of the Evaluators make use of.

-Note: this site is still under construction as 2021/03/30.